Challenges Facing Rafik Hariri University Hospital and Its Struggle for Survival

 These facilities face a “financing problem.”
 According to Saadeh, “The hospital’s funds are in pounds, and none of the suppliers agree to deliver supplies to the trust that we may not use, and we pay for what we use.”

-On the other hand, the sources are not optimistic about what the Ministry of Health and the hospital administration are doing.
+On the other hand, the sources are not optimistic regarding what the Ministry of Health and the hospital administration are doing.
 In an interview with Al-Modon, the sources relied on preparations that the ministry had previously made, but had not initiated until now.
 “In times of crises, including the July 2006 war, the Ministry would develop an emergency plan and rush to disburse the hospital’s dues from the accumulated bills, relying on the hospital’s inventory of medicines and supplies, and rushing to write to suppliers and donors to secure the needs.”
 In contrast to this, “the Ministry did not pay the hospital bills, nor did it provide medical supplies and medicines.
 Rather, it contented itself with asking the hospital to purchase what was needed, while it knew the reality of the financial situation.”

 In their assessment of the ministry’s performance, the sources go beyond the lack of money.
 Rather, “there is deliberate neglect by the Ministry of the hospital, and there are practices intended to bring the hospital to its knees and destroy it.”
 For example, “the hospital was a center for programs by civil society associations and organizations such as the International Red Cross, Doctors Without Borders, the International Organization for Migration… and others, so the Ministry pushed them towards peripheral and private hospitals.
 The Hariri Hospital benefited from them with large sums of money.”